Latest update: 10 May 2021

 Breakfast consists of ham and cheese sandwiches and fruit.
 There is a BBQ lunch with spare ribs, burgers, chicken, bread, salads, and fruit in the afternoon.
 All well taken care of.
 Non-alcoholic drinks are included in the price, beer, wine, and rum you have to pay a little extra for.

 All providers Klein Curaçao day trips

 In addition to Mermaid, there are other providers of Klein Curaçao excursions.
 The prices are all around € 90 to € 100.
-At Mermaid, I found the discount codes: VAKCUR10 or CTG10.
+For the Mermaid trip, I found the discount codes: VAKCUR10 or CTG10.
+Hopefully, they still work!

 When you book, pay attention to what exactly is included in your package.
 For example, an open bar at one provider also includes rum punch, and at the other, it is only non-alcoholic drinks.

 |Type of boat||Motor yacht||Catamaran||Motor yacht||Catamaran||Motor ship||Motor yacht||Rib boat|

 |Lunch & drinks||BBQ & Open bar||BBQ & Open bar||BBQ & Open bar||BBQ & Open bar||BBQ & Open bar||BBQ||BBQ|